Skip to main content

 • At the central administration (in Paris or Nantes) in one of the Ministry's departments: political, geographic, strategic, legal, globalization, etc.

-• Abroad, in a diplomatic mission (political chancellery, press service, cultural action and cooperation service, consular section) or in a consular post.
+• Abroad, at a diplomatic mission (political chancery, press office, cultural and cooperation service, consular section) or at a consular post

-Once you are sure that the internship you are considering applying for corresponds to the pedagogical and administrative requirements of your field, you must send the form attached to the internship offer to the SRI so that we can complete the section reserved for us.
+Once you have ensured that the internship you are considering applying for meets the academic and administrative requirements of your field, you must send the form attached to the internship offer to the International Relations Office, so that we can complete the section intended for us.

 Please refer to the governmental website for more information.